 Yes!
 You can add the toppings a day in advance and just keep the brie in the fridge until you’re ready to bake.
 If placing in the oven directly from the fridge, you may need to add an additional few minutes of baking.

-Leftover baked brie can be stored in an airtight container for up to 5 days and can be reheated in the oven or microwave.
+Leftover baked brie can be stored in an airtight container in the refrigerator for up to 5 days and can be reheated in the oven or microwave.

 - baked goat cheese dip + crostini